 Congestion Management Pricing

-In accordance with congestion management principles, rates are raised when hourly traffic is consistently too heavy and there is a potential for traffic congestion.
+Rates are raised when hourly traffic is consistently too heavy and there is a potential for traffic congestion.
 Times when traffic volumes consistently reach a trigger point where traffic flow can become unstable are known as “super peak” hours.
 Given the capacity constraints during these hours, pricing is used to manage demand.
 When traffic volume falls, tolls may also be adjusted downward to stimulate demand.

 Three Ride Free

-Three Ride Free” policy.
-This innovative policy encourages carpooling by allowing a group of three or more commuters per vehicle to travel the 91 Express Lanes for free during most hours, except when traveling eastbound, Monday through Friday between the hours of 4:00 p.m. and 6:00 p.m.
+Three Ride Free encourages carpooling by allowing a group of three or more commuters per vehicle to travel the 91 Express Lanes for free except when traveling eastbound, Monday through Friday between the hours of 4:00 p.m. and 6:00 p.m.
 At these times, carpools of three or more can still save money by earning a 50 percent discount on the posted toll.

 To receive the carpool discount, motorists must have a valid FasTrak® account with a properly mounted transponder and enter the toll point in both the Orange County and Riverside County sections through the far left HOV3+ lane.